My dive computer is too conservative, what can I do ?

 No photo or extra 2-3-10 minutes is worth risking life and limb so maybe consider that when discussing dive computer algorithms, Gradient Factors , etc.

-When scuba gets too heavy I'll migrate to free diving where you can still wear some cool gadget for time and depth and keep swimming in the sea :)
+When scuba gets too heavy I'll migrate to free diving (where you can still wear some cool gadget for time and depth) and keep paddling about in the sea :)

-Just one old guy's opinion and hope some made you laugh!
+Just one old guy's opinion and hope it made you laugh!

 David Haas